-Like Libri and Cremonini who, around 1610, reportedly refused to look through Galileo's telescope to see for themselves his discoveries they disparaged as being impossible, most in the worldwide literary and stage establishment, and in the mass media, summarily reject out-of-hand any discussion or inquiry whatsoever into whether Oxford may have been the true Bard.
-I.e. after four centuries the durable "Shakespeare" ruse is still working as intended!
-But rather than taking our word for any of this, everyone should merely evaluate for themselves the very extensive, largely uncontroverted evidence we point to.
+Like Libri and Cremonini who, around 1610, reportedly refused to look through Galileo's telescope to see for themselves his discoveries they disparaged as being impossible, most in the worldwide literary+stage establishment, and in the mass media, categorically reject any discussion or inquiry whatsoever into whether Oxford may have been the true Bard.
+I.e. after four centuries the durable "Shakespeare" ruse is still working just as originally intended!
+But rather than taking our word for any of this, everyone should merely evaluate for themselves the extensive, largely uncontroverted evidence we point to.
 Soon everyone will understand that acknowledging Oxford as the true author is going to enhance, not detract from, studies of the Shakespearean canon for all ages to come.